ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 Benefits of Meeting ISO 9000 Certification Requirements

-When implemented properly, ISO 9001 can:
+When implemented correctly, ISO 9001 can:

 Improve process consistency